swisscatplus/lab_doc.github.io/docs/automation/Synthesis/index.md

 2. Stored securely under nitrogen.
 3. Microsampled into precise capsules.
 4. Recombined into experiment plates.
-5. Processed automatically by Chemspeed systems.
+5. Prepared in SynthBox and executed in Chemspeed.
+6. Transitioned to the analytical area.

-This ensures that every experiment begins from reproducible, standardized conditions and transitions seamlessly to the analytical area.
+This ensures every experiment starts from standardized, reproducible conditions.